-3.1 Energy Sector
+A. Energy Sector

-Up until the year 2014 the Mexican energy sector was mostly controlled by the state.
-Exploitation of energy resources was performed by the national oil company Petróleos Mexicanos (PEMEX) while power generation was managed mostly by Comisión Federal de Electricidad (CFE), with some exemptions for large industrial consumers who were able to sign power purchase agreements trough a self-supply scheme.
-The energy reform approved this decade represents the most significant change for the regulation of this sector since the oil expropriation in 1938, with the creation of ten new articles in the constitution and the update of another twelve, the transformation of both PEMEX and CFE to state productive enterprises, is expected to be business driven and make them compete with the private sector (IEA 2017).
-As state productive enterprises, both companies will be operating as private, with legal, technical, and budgetary management independence and the autonomy to make their own business decisions at a national and international level, while remaining state owned (Miranda Olivo 2015).
+Up until 2014 the Mexican energy sector was mostly controlled by the state.
+Exploitation of energy resources was performed by the national oil company Petróleos Mexicanos (PEMEX) while power generation was managed mostly by Comisión Federal de Electricidad (CFE).
+The energy reform approved this decade represents the most significant change for the regulation of this sector since the oil expropriation in 1938, with the creation of ten new articles in the constitution and the update of another twelve, the transformation of both PEMEX and CFE to state productive enterprises, is expected to be business driven and make them compete with the private sector [1].
+As state productive enterprises, both companies will be operating as private, with legal, technical, and budgetary management independence and the autonomy to make their own business decisions at a national and international level, while remaining state owned [16].